liamtreacy/microservice_example_project/progress.md

 TODO::

 1 - Investigate the start-up issue of the docker containers.
 Can RNG hold off until its properly connected?
-2 - Tidy up of the python
+2 - Tidy up of the python/Move args to be docker environment supplied.
 3 - Do up proper progress notes
 4 - Docker compose up and del commands/helpers/a proper readme instructions 5 - Longer term things (e.g. a proper build chain)